-Screen printing basically pastes a layer of color on top of the garment through a screen.
+Silk screen printing basically pastes a layer of colour on top of the garment through a screen.

 It has better print quality, is versatile for pairing with other clothings, and generally cheaper with big orders too.